nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ### Next Character Prediction

-What we care about, though, is simulating an arbitrary n-gram lookup.
-Let's say we have the string `BABBC` and we want to know what character would come next.
+Let's say we have the string `BABBC` and we want to know what characters could come next.

-What we can do is, for the `BABBC`, check to see if (and how many times) it appears in the suffix array.
-If it does appear, we count which characters come immediately after.
-If it doesn't appear, shorten the context by one (`ABBC`), and check again.
-Repeat until eventually you find a match, and sample from the distribution of next characters.
+We can check to see if (and how many times) `BABBC` appears in the suffix array.
+If it does appear, we count which characters come immediately after, giving us a probability distribution of potential next characters.
+Otherwise, we shorten the context by one (now `ABBC`), and check again.
+Repeat until eventually you find a match, then sample from the distribution of next characters.
 This idea is called **synchronous back-off**.

 ```python